Lawrence Summer Music Institute 2026 logo

 The Encore Scholarship recognizes students who demonstrate exceptional promise as musicians and community members through participation in a Lawrence-affiliated event, such as the Lawrence Summer Music Institute.
 Valued at up to $2,000 per year, the award celebrates your engagement with the Conservatory and invites you to continue your musical journey with us.

-All LSMI attendees will be nominated for this scholarship.
+All LSMI attendees who are rising seniors and younger will be nominated for this scholarship.
 To receive the award, you must be admitted to and enroll in the Bachelor of Music, Bachelor of Musical Arts, or Bachelor of Arts/Bachelor of Music dual-degree program at Lawrence University.

 Summer 2026 Faculty